i-am-shodan/myevic/README.md

         *On boxes with built-in battery (AIO, Basic, eGrip II, Cuboid Mini), this option should be kept on the "GEN" setting unless you've taken your box apart and manualy replaced the internal battery pack by something else.*

+  * BadUSB
+        BadUSB submenu
+        Selection from a number of attacks you want to run.
+You will need to code these yourself See BadUSB.c

   * BVO

         Battery Voltage Offset submenu